rufuspollock-okfn/textus/index.md

 ![Textus: an open source platform for collaborating around collections of texts](images/textus_logo.jpg)

-Textus is an **open source** platform for working with collections of texts.
+Textus is an **open source** platform for presenting and working with cultural and historical texts.
 It enables students, researchers and teachers to **share** and **collaborate** around texts using a simple and intuitive interface.

 ## What does Textus do?
 Textus currently enables users to: